Smart Bank Account Management: Tips for Organizing Multiple Accounts

 - Goal-based savings: Dedicated accounts for specific goals like a down payment or vacation fund

-The Hidden Costs of Account Sprawl
+The Quiet Cost of Account Sprawl

 The Income Account